OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/6 February 2016.md

 ---

 ## Cosmic Structure & Densities

 - Gravity "travels" on ether.
 - EM gravity is noted as a key entry point in understanding the information field.
+- Ether is described as the interface between information and manifestation.

 ---

 ## Earth Changes & Environmental Events